 - Garlic clove (optional)

-- Pinch of peperoncino flakes (chilli flakes) also optional
+- Pinch of peperoncino flakes (hot pepper flakes) also optional

 For sage butter sauce (4 servings)